prince0010/chess-microservices/Readme.md

 ## Failed lesson logic to track in lessons record

 - When Player is completing a lesson parent needs to pass certain lessons and have 3 lives.
 In case the player lost those 3 lives the database needs to store the lessonId where he lost the third 3 life.

+## Monitoring Server Resources with cadvisor - prometheus - grafana

+1. New Files added to root directory to be able to monitoring `dir/
+    |- prometheus.yml
+    |- datasources.yml
+    |- dashboard.json
+    |- default.yaml
+`
+2. Every docker-compose file was updated with new 3 services cadvisor - prometheus and grafana